 Test results import

-After pathology and radiology results import has been set up, monitor the results to ensure the set up has been successful.
+After pathology and imaging results import has been set up, monitor the results to ensure the set up has been successful.

 There are two ways of importing results into Bp Premier:

 - Set up Bp Premier to automatically import results on the server.
 Bp Service will check every five minutes to see if there are any results and reports in any of the folders indicated in the Report file search paths, and if found will import them into Bp Premier.
 See Set up Bp Service for more information.